ExtraHorizon/docs/changelog-generator/content/changelogs/20230531_tasks_service-1-4-0.md

 **⚒️ Improvements**
 * Allow empty body in the execute endpoint.
-  * The execute endpoint can now be called with an empty body whereas previously, an empty objects had to be provided.
+  * The execute-endpoint can now be called with an empty body whereas previously, an empty objects had to be provided.

 **🐞 Bugs Fixed**
 * Task logs with a timestamp equal to the end marker are now shown